 Party Like a Boy Scout: Be Prepared

-When looking for birthday supplies at Birthday Express, make sure that you purchase enough for everyone.
+When looking for birthday supplies make sure that you purchase enough for everyone.
 Include extra plates, napkins, and cutlery for accidents and unexpected guests.
 Make sure that favor bags are available for all guests, varying the contents depending on the age of the party-goers.
 Remember that party favors are not only for children.
 Adults also enjoy walking away with useful, funny, or quirky items that help them remember the day.

 Entertain the Masses